btschwertfeger/kraken-rebalance-bot/README.md

 - It has been decided here not to present any material regarding the profitability of this algorithm, as this could lead you to make your decisions based on my successes and failures.
 What works once or over a long period of time does not necessarily work in the future.
 But please let me know what you think about this basic algorithm and what could be improved.

-- For any problems, issues, and errors, please open an issue.
+- For any problems or suggestions - please open an issue.

 ---